SNBSLibs/Licensing.ActivationKeys/README.md

 1. First, we need a database to store licenses.
 This library supports MS SQL Server and MySQL.
 You may use any database hosting from Windows Azure to [FreeSQLDatabase](https://freesqldatabase.com) (uses MySQL 5.0.12). **Not an advertisement**.
 Get a connection string and go to the next step.

 2. Then we need to start a `LicensingClient` in the main method.
-It will decide whether to run the full app version or a message "Not licensed".
+It will decide whether to run the full app version or a message "Not licensed". *Please note that `LicensingClient` opens a registry key in the constructor, and thus it needs admin permissions.
+If they aren't provided, a `RegistryAccessException` will be thrown.
+The inaccessible registry key will be stored in the exception data under key `InaccessibleRegistryKey`.*

 ```c#
 using SNBS.Licensing;